Meet the Faculty: A Winding Road Through Walden

 With a focus on writing excellence, Dr. Laurel Walsh leaves her mark

 Dr. Laurel Walsh admits she’s followed a non-traditional career path over the past quarter-century—from high school teacher in the Czech Republic to doctoral candidate mentor in the American Midwest.
 But the core faculty member in The Richard W. Riley College of Education and Leadership wouldn’t have it any other way.
-In 2008, she answered an ad for an academic editor at Walden University, and over the past decade, she’s moved into leadership roles in the Writing Center, Center for Academic Excellence (formerly the Center for Student Success), and Center for Faculty Excellence.
+In 2008, she answered an ad for an academic editor at Walden University, and over the past decade, she’s moved into leadership roles in the Writing Center, Office of Academic Support (formerly the Center for Student Success), and Center for Faculty Excellence.
 Currently serving as a faculty mentor for Doctor of Education candidates, Walsh says that as her titles have changed, her deep-rooted love for teaching has remained constant.

 How did working with high school students translate to later working with adult learners?

 When I returned to the United States, I really wanted to continue teaching the same demographic, so I taught at a community college.
 If I could instill comfort in new undergraduate students in writing down their thoughts and sharing them with a small group of peers, it could be a powerful opportunity to influence their academic journeys.
 When I came to Walden, I was a little worried that it would take me away from students who really needed a baseline comfort with academic writing.
 But I started to realize that my graduate students and doctoral candidates had the same struggles with more advanced composition.
 We might have subject-level mastery, but very few of us feel comfortable sharing our writing with others.